-In this article, I will cover the calibration of the FF type temperature transmitter.
+In this article, we will learn the calibration of the FF - Foundation Fieldbus type temperature transmitter.
 The calibration of the FF type transmitter is different than SMART transmitter as FF type provide totally digital communication.

 Here you can use any calibrator like Beamex MC6, Emerson's Trex or any other calibrator which has an option of Fieldbus.

 Here, I have used a temperature block to provide accurate calibration which will compare with 10 multiple accurate temperature sensors.
 The cable is used to provide communication between block and calibrator.

 Power is taken from the calibrator.
 If your calibrator doesn't have that facility then use a separate power supply.

 In our case let consider calibrator of the Beamex.

 Follow the below schematic and do connection as shown in the figure.